Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 * D is a diagonal matrix with the number of workers in each occupation last year, this is, 15 managers, 20 engineers and 50 operators.
 But we will use its inverse, and for this, these numbers would be the denominator of a 1/x division.
 * b = is a column vector with the number of workers in the present, this is, 1 manager, 1 engineer and 2 operators.
 ***
 Making the necessary calculations with the platform Python we have been able to obtain the number of available workers for this present year.
-Taking into account that our company started this year with 1 manager, 1 engineer and 2 operators; as well as considering the historical data from another company to estimate the demand of workers for this year, we have obtained that the expected number of available workers at the end of 2021 (integer) will be 1 manager, 1 engineer and 2 operators.
+Taking into account that our company started this year with 1 manager, 1 engineer and 2 operators; as well as considering the historical data from another company to estimate the availability of workers for this year, we have obtained that the expected number of available workers at the end of 2021 (integer) will be 1 engineer and 2 operators.
+On the other hand, there will not be any available managers.
 ***

 ## Task 4